httovar/Auto_Reporting_Blogdown/README.md

       paste0(path,"/","example_doc.Rmd"))
 ```

 For the actual report, a few steps preceded the writing of the `.rmd` file.
 The entire Script can be found in this [GitHub repositoty](https://github.com/httovar/auto_reporting_dyn_rmd).
-Note that in my directory, the two repositories are stacked.
+Note that for the intended directory structure, the two repositories are stacked.
 The folder with the dynamic markdown script is the parent directory to the blogdown folders.
 This allows for easy access to sub-directories from within the dynamic R script, which is important for automated blog creation (as will become more obvious below).
 The file structure looks similar to this structure:

 ```
 - Dynamic_Markdown_Folder
   - Dynamic_Markdown_R_Script.R